macleginn/bivaltyp/content/languages/descriptions/Kumyk.md

 - Genealogy (as given in [WALS](https://wals.info/)).
 Family: {{ family (WALS)}}, genus: {{ genus (WALS) }}.
 - Macro-area: {{ macroarea }}.

+## Grammar notes
+### Basic clause structure and the transitive construction

+### Case system
+The case system includes five cases for nouns, viz. the unmarked nominative, genitive, accusative, dative, locative and ablative.
+However, the distinction between the genitive case and the accusative case if often neutralized.
+It is always overt in the so-called possessive declension, where the nouns also bears a possessive suffix.

 ## Verb lemmas
 The verbs are shown in the form of the infinitive in *-maq*.